visnup/npm-www/README.md

 ## Contributing

 Contributions welcome!

 If you are going to take on some huge part of the site, please post an issue first to discuss the direction.
 Beyond that, just fork and send pull requests, as is the custom of our time.
+Your name will be added to the AUTHORS file, and displayed on the `/about` page.

+Please follow common sense, and these guidelines:

+### Git

+Learn to use and love the `rebase` command to make your commits tidy.

+1. Commits should be atomic.
+One thing = one commit.
+Do not send a pull request with 5 commits doing things, and then 4 un-doing them, and then 3 finishing it.
+Do not send a pull request with one commit that does 15 different things.
+2. First line of your commit message should be no more than 50 characters.
+Following the first line, there should be a blank line, then optionally some paragraphs providing further detail, which should wrap at no more than 80 characters.
+3. Please set up your git config so that a real email address appears in your commits.
+Be advised that this email address is public.

+### Code

+The npm-www site follows a slightly less strict JavaScript style than npm itself, but it is similar.

+1. Use semicolons minimally, only where they are necessary.
+2. Lines should be no more than 70 characters or so.
+It's better to be too short than too long.
+3. 2-space indentation.

+### Overall Structure

+1. Dependencies are checked in.
+This is a website, not a library.
+2. There is no `lib` or `utils`.
+There is a `node_modules` folder and a package.json file.
+3. There is no framework.
+There are dependencies that do a single thing well and are well tested and documented.
+4. Routes go in the `routes` folder.
+Data fetching and manipulation goes in the `models` folder.
+HTML construction is done in ejs in the `templates` folder.
+These concerns must remain separate.
+5. Client-side JavaScript shall be used when it is absolutely necessary.
+   (There are no features yet, or planned, where this is the case.
+But that might change, of course, once more of the base functionality is established.)
+6. See also the "Design Philosophy" above.